natcap/invest.users-guide/source/urban_flood_mitigation.rst

 For each watershed (or sewershed) with flood-prone areas, compute:

  * **Affected.Pop** : total potential number of people affected by flooding (could focus on vulnerable groups only, e.g. related to age, language, etc. See Arkema et al., 2017, for a review of social vulnerability metrics).
 This metric is calculated by summing the population in the intersection of the two shapefiles (watershed and flood-prone area).
- * **Affected.Build** : sum of potential damage to built infrastructure in $, This metric is calculated by multiplying building footprint area and potential damage values in :math:`m^2`).
+ * :math:`Affected.Build` : sum of potential damage to built infrastructure in $, This metric is calculated by multiplying building footprint area within the watershed and potential damage values in :math:`m^2`.

 Aggregation of runoff retention and potential service values at the watershed scale
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++